fakemaria/qa_technical_challenge/README.md

 In this context, I have developed a set of agnostic tests that can be executed on the same platform with different datasets.
 The primary objective is to integrate these tests into a Continuous Integration/Continuous Deployment (CI/CD) pipeline, aligning with Left Shift testing practices.
 This entails running automated tests whenever a change is made to the core of our platform and is pushed to the main branch.
 Furthermore, the same set of tests is executed in a pre-production stage with real data, thereby closing the loop on CI/CD circle practices.

-The project is set up to leverage GitHub Actions, ensuring that every time the code is pushed to the main branch, the tests are automatically executed.
+The project can be set up to leverage GitHub Actions, ensuring that every time the code is pushed to the main branch, the tests are automatically executed.
 If the code fails to meet the quality gates criteria, it should not be allowed to merge into the main branch.

 Additionally, the current project is integrated with Cypress Cloud (details below).